What is the Fair Jobs Code?

 - services

-- business expansion grants over $500,000 (exclusive of GST), and where the key milestones under the grant agreement specifies that the business will direct the funding towards direct employment costs of the business and will, as a result of the funding increase the number of employees engaged by the business.
+- business expansion grants over $500,000 (exclusive of GST), and where a key milestone of the grant agreement specifies that the business will increase or retain the number of employees engaged by the business

 The Fair Jobs Code applies to: